Baseflow/flutter-geolocator/README.md

 * Get the current location of the device;
 * Get the last known location;
 * Get continuous location updates;
+* Check if location services are enabled on the device;
 * Translate an address to geocoordinates and vice verse (a.k.a.
 Geocoding);
 * Calculate the distance (in meters) between two geocoordinates.